-Micro ATX motherboards and a budget price general go together.
-Whenever one aims to build a custom PC for themselves at a budget, micro ATX form factors generally comes into the mind.
+Micro ATX motherboards and a budget price generally go together.
+Whenever one aims to build a custom PC for oneself on a budget, micro ATX form factors generally come into mind.

-One of the best aspects about micro ATX motherboards is that they not only have a budget price, they also offer more than just the essential features and at the same time promote compactness and ease of build.
+One of the best aspects about micro ATX motherboards is that they not only have a budget price tag, but they also offer more than just the essential features and at the same time promote compactness and ease of build.

 As such, the micro ATX motherboards are better suited for gamers on a budget as well as for essential home or office users.